Ruth Bird

 Ruth Bird (26 May 1899 — 24 January 1987) was an English historian and schoolteacher.

-Born in London, Bird performed exceptionally well during her education, and received a master's degree in history at Bedford College, London in 1922, becoming the first of its alumni to earn a distinction in the subject.
+Born in London, Bird performed exceptionally well during her education, and received a master's degree in history at Bedford College, London in 1922, becoming the first person to earn a distinction in the subject.
 From 1923 until her retirement, Bird was a schoolteacher, a profession she excelled at, remembered as a "inspirational and enthusiastic" teacher.
 Bird also engaged in some historical scholarship.
 She composed a history of London guilds during the reign of Richard II and edited the journal of Giles Moore, clergyman of Horsted Keynes; this town was the subject of much of her study after retirement.
 Bird died in 1987 and was buried in Horsted Keynes.
 She was memorialised by those who knew her as a "devout and faithful" Christian and "perhaps the greatest [teacher] I ever met".

 Early life and education

 Bird was born on 26 May 1899 to George Bird (1863–1912), entrepreneur and engineer, and his wife, Theresa Mary (1867–1953), at their home on 62 St Quintin Avenue, Kensington, London.
 On her paternal side, Bird was descended from a well-off, 19th-century merchant background, but, after George Bird's death in 1912, the family found themselves in some financial difficulty.
 Bird entered the boarding school of Elstree Grange in Eastbourne in 1909, where she performed exceptionally well in exams.